Mick235711/Beijing-Subway-Tools/docs/tools.md

 Many stats will be outputted, including the passenger number for each line/station, maximum passenger interval, ...
 These stats can be controlled by `--have-no-direction`, `--line-metric`, `--load-metric`, and `--transfer-source`.
 All other parameters are the usual drawing parameters.

+In addition, `--load-factor filename.json5` can be used to specify a load factor dict to adjust the accuracy of the resulting simulation.
+The format of load factor dict is essentially a dict from station name to specification, in which each specification can either be `{entry: x.x, exit: x.x}` to indicate that a number should be multiplied to each path originating from/ending at this station (to simulate real-world entry/exit passenger flow).
+Or, alternatively, the specification can also be a dict from station name to float numbers to indicate each path's factor.

 Example Usage:
 <pre>